CarbonPackages/Carbon.IncludeAssets/README.md

 This prototype generates all your `script` and `style` tags.
 You have to set the property `location` to `Head` or `Body`.

 ### [Carbon.IncludeAssets:Collection](Resources/Private/Fusion/External/Collection.fusion)
-This prototype generate your `script` and `style` tags from the certain setting entry. `location` and `context` are required properties.
+This prototype generate your `script` and `style` tags from the certain setting entry. `context` is a required property.
+If you want to read the [Settings.yaml](Configuration/Settings.yaml) automaticly, you also have to set the `location` to `Head` or `Body`.
+To pas your own collection, you have to set the property `collection`.

 ### [Carbon.IncludeAssets:File](Resources/Private/Fusion/External/File.fusion)
 The heart of this package.
 This prototype generates a `script` or `style` tag.
 You can pass a `file` (without the path) or the complete `path`.
 Be aware that you can also pass the attributes like described on top.
 To force a type you can write `(js)` or `(css)` at the end of  `path` or `file`.